23 Nov 2016 • BLOG - News

 - In our example, we have created two in total to separate our transactional emails from our marketing emails.

 - If you now wish to send Marketing and Transactional campaigns, simply select the corresponding account from the banner that appears at the top of your account and then continue as you usually do:

 Mailjet offers you the option of sharing access to your account and your sub-accounts with others, in a completely secure manner.

 Share your email credits

-Sharing access to your sub-accounts with a client or another team from your company enables you to have them benefit from the email credits of the subscription that you have taken out.
-If they send 5000 emails, they will be automatically deducted from the 30,000 emails allocated to your Bronze plan for example.
-Since Mailjet pricing is solely based uponthe number of emails that you send, this will not lead to any additional management costs.
+Sharing sub-accounts access with a client or another team allows them to benefit from the email credits of your subscription.
+If they send 5,000 emails, they will automatically be deducted from the 30,000 emails allocated to your Bronze plan for example.
+Since Mailjet’s pricing is solely based upon the number of emails that you send, this will not lead to any additional management costs.

-By sharing access to your account via our shared management tool, your security remains optimal.
-Your collaborators only have access to the sub-account that you share with them and they cannot access your main account.
+By sharing access to your account via our shared management tool, you can ensure optimal security.
+Your collaborators will only have access to the sub-account that you share with them and they cannot access your main account.

 Work with others without losing control